afschiav/Regional-Studies/README.md

 # Regional-Studies

 This is the R script used to generate the empirical results from "Dualism and payroll shares across US states" (2021), published in Regional studies by Ivan Mendieta-Muñoz, Codrina Rada, Ansel Schiavone & Rudi von Arnim.
+Please contact me at ansel.schiavone@utah.edu for access to data.

 Abstract: